 A quarter of the white truffles actually come from Tuscany, where they host a number of Autumn fairs, including the popular San Miniato Truffle fair near Florence.
 This fair occurs in the medieval hillside town of San Miniato, which comes alive with entertainment, truffle dishes, and more when the fest opens for three weeks in November.

-The city of Acqualagna, in the region of Le Marche, also considers themselves the "truffle capital" of Italy in large part, because they produce both black and white truffles year round.
+The city of Acqualagna, in the region of Le Marche, also considers themselves the “truffle capital” of Italy in large part, because they produce both black and white truffles year round.
 But October and November are the prime times for the white tubers here, which is evidenced by the National Truffle Fair that features hunts and of course dishes featuring the truffles too.
-If you really want to explore everything the truffle has to offer, consider immersing yourself into the world of truffles with our vacation "Culinary Traditions and Treasures of the Truffle," which takes place in Le Marche.
+If you really want to explore everything the truffle has to offer, consider immersing yourself into the world of truffles with our culinary vacations.

 Over in Umbria, the town of Citta di Castello is another haven for white and black truffles alike.
 Discover the precious tubers during the town’s annual fair, or go on a truffle hunt of your own — followed by a cooking class — with Matteo and his amazing dog Sole, who understands how to find truffles deep in the soil.